 Slice a dried date horizontally across from the longest ends.
 Then remove the pits and either stuff them, eat as is, or use in favorite recipes.

 The truth about dates is they are wonderful to eat in moderation.
 If you fear eating them due to their high sugar content, don't be!
 The health benefits of this sweet chewy fruit outweighs the sugar but try not to eat more than 3 per day.
 They are a wonderful healthy treat to eat whenever craving something sweet!
 P.S.
 Don't forget to try our easy date bar recipe below that tastes like Lara Bars!

 If you make this date recipe from Delightful Mom Food I would love to see your creations and share it!
-Follow along with me on INSTAGRAM, PINTEREST, FACEBOOK, YOUTUBE and TWITTER and tag me to be featured and for more recipe inspiration!
+Follow along with me on INSTAGRAM, PINTEREST, FACEBOOK, YOUTUBE and TWITTER to be featured and for more recipe inspiration!
 And don't forget to rate the recipe in the recipe area and leave a comment below!

 Chia Date Bars

 - Prepare a square baking dish by putting wax paper or parchment paper over it.